turtle96/taskell/docs/UserGuide.md

 * `add do CS2100 assignment by 10th August`

 #### Listing all persons : `list`
-Shows a list of all persons in Taskell.<br>
+Shows a list of all the tasks in Taskell.<br>
 Format: `list`

 #### Finding all tasks containing any keyword in their name: `find`